Magnetic-Fox/C64-Tutorial-like/README.md

 Yep, I know, that I haven't written any Makefiles for my codes.
 Shame on me, but it's just because I've done those codes really quick in breaks from sad university life. :P
 And also I love to write too much in the console while experimenting with some new programming tactics. ;)

-OK, not to saying so much..
+OK, not to say so much..

 ### Compiling C codes